harshita-ramchandani/assignmnet_3_Tanvi_Sanskriti_Harshita_ES654/description1.md

 ### Interpretation of the graphs
 *Logistic Regression*
 In the Logistic Regression graph as we can clearly see that with the increase in number of iterations, the accuracy score is improving.Forward feature selection and backward feature selection both are converging to almost similar values.
-But Forward feature selection seems to perform better with increased number of informative fatures selected.
+But Forward feature selection seems to perform better with increased number of informative features selected.